-Nursing respite services provide the member's primary caregiver with a limited leave of absence to prevent burnout and provide temporary relief to meet a family crisis, emergency or caregiver's illness as determined in the Care Plan CCP.
-A primary caregiver is the individual who has been identified in the Care Plan PCCP and who assists the member on a frequent basis (i.e., daily or at a minimum weekly).
-It is not necessary for the primary caregiver to reside with the member in order to receive nursing respite services.
-Nursing respite services may be provided in the member's home, in the nursing respite provider's home, and in the community.
+Nursing respite services provide the memberMember's primary caregiver with a limited leave of absence to prevent burnout and provide temporary relief to meet a family crisis, emergency or caregiver's illness as determined in the CCP.
+A primary caregiver is the individual who has been identified in the PCCP and who assists the memberMember on a frequent basis (i.e., daily or at a minimum weekly).
+It is not necessary for the primary caregiver to reside with the memberMember in order to receive nursing respite services.
+Nursing respite services may be provided in the memberMember's home, in the nursing respite provider's home, and in the community.
 Nursing respite services may be provided by an RN, or an LPN.
-Nursing respite and respite services are limited to a total maximum of 300 hours per Care Plan PCCP year.
-Nursing respite services must not be provided by a member of the member's household or by any relative approved as the employed, paid caregiver.
-Specific services may include the following;
+Nursing respite services are limited to a total maximum of 300 hours per PCCP year.
+Nursing respite services must not be provided by a memberMember of the memberMember of by any relative approved as the employed, paid caregiver.
+Nursing respite provider agencies will use the state mandated EVV system as required by the 21st Century Cures Act.